jmsjrz/jmsjrz/README.md

 ------

 ```
-Competition is always a fantastic thing, and the computer industry is intensely competitive.” — Bill Gates
+"Competition is always a fantastic thing, and the computer industry is intensely competitive." — Bill Gates
 ```

 ## CONTACT ME: